advaitmoharir/cm-replication/README.md

 # cm-replication

-Data and code for "Narrow and wide replication of Chalfin and McCrary (REStat 2018)".
+This repository contains the data and code for the replication of [Are US Cities Underpoliced?
+Theory and Evidence](https://eml.berkeley.edu/~jmccrary/chalfin_mccrary2018.pdf).
+This project was undertaken with [Federico Crudu](https://sites.google.com/site/federicocrudu/).

+##